hack4impact-calpoly/wilshire-hope-chest/docs/template-repo/repo-features.md

 If you want certain files to be ignored by the autoformatter, you can specify them in the [.prettierignore](/.prettierignore) file.

+If you want to control the scope of files checked by the pre-commit hook, you can modify the glob before the colon in the `"lint-staged"` portion of [package.json](/package.json)

 For more info, visit the [Prettier Docs](https://prettier.io/docs/en/index.html)

 ## Linting with ESLint